acidlabsStudios/EmployeeHandbook/international-travel.md

   * Make an encrypted backup and remove from your laptop.
 * Dropbox or Google Drive
   * Log out and disconnect.
-* Touch ID (optional)
+* Touch ID and Face ID (optional)
   * Unlocking your device can be compelled at US border crossings, but other countries may be less intrusive so it may make sense to make your device a little harder to unlock.
-  * Disable Touch ID on your phone, tablet, and laptop.
+  * Disable Touch ID and Face ID on your phone, tablet, and laptop.
 Require a passcode/password to unlock.

 ## Checklist: At Customs
 * Have your passport, ESTA or other waiver, invitation letter, and hotel address ready.
 * Ensure your devices are charged up and turned on.
 Customs may baulk at a bricked phone or laptop.